Medical Properties Trust: A Government-Backed 6.15% Yield

 As I write this on the evening of March 27th, the stimulus has become law and hospitals have been protected, along with promises for more to come.
 Leaders of both parties made it clear they are not going to let hospitals become financially distressed in the middle of a pandemic.
 This should be a relief to everyone.

 When I wrote the article last Friday, MPW's stock had closed at $14.07.
 As I write this article on Friday evening a week later, it has closed at $17.68, a gain of 25.7% for the week compared to gains of 10.3% for the S&P 500 and 17.4% for Vanguard's VNQ diversified REIT index.
-Most hopefully, today the market sold off by 3.36%, but MPW actually had a 0.68% gain, showing good alpha (excess capital gains) and beta (lower volatility).
+Most hopefully, today the market sold off by 3.36%, but MPW actually had a 0.68% gain, showing good alpha (excess capital gains) and beta (roughly, correlation between the stock's movements and the market's movements).
 Investors can hope, thanks to the government backstop, this is the beginning of an extended period of behavior relatively uncorrelated with either the REIT or S&P indices.

 This article updates last week's discussion.
 I want to describe what is in the stimulus bill and then what it actually means for investors who own or are considering owning MPW.
 The bottom line will be that MPW's forward FFO and dividend are, for the next year and probably two years, the closest things to a government-backed risk-free instrument existing in the stock market, and it should trade less like a risk instrument and more like a safe haven.